usaid-cs/yesterday-i-learned/random.md

 1. Many cults are self-sufficient so members don't ever have to leave.
 1. ["The nice thing about IKEA is that you pretty much get what you pay for."](https://www.quora.com/How-easily-does-IKEA-furniture-fall-apart)
 1. If you are given 2+ choices instead of 1, [your expectation of the one you choose will go up](https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice) (which means you will be less happy with it, even though you were given the choice to pick it).
 The take away is: choice isn't always good, and if you suck at cooking, don't ask your wife what she wants to eat.
-1. In almost every country (except Central African Republic), [giving money away makes you happier than if you kept it for yourself](https://www.ted.com/playlists/4/what_makes_you_happy).
-In the same video, spending money on others has better returns per dollar than spending money on yourself; people who think about how they can beneft other people are happier than people who think about how they can benefit themselves.
 1. Why isn't "boxing" "boxxing"?
 1. ["Trust but verify"](https://en.wikipedia.org/wiki/Trust,_but_verify) is a Russian quote.
 1. [2.5% of the US workforce are professional software developers](https://en.wikipedia.org/wiki/Software_engineering_demographics).
 There are 21 million software developers in the world.